fossabot/ordermanager-dotnet/README.md

 ## SGBD

-- SQL Server (Tested with version 2019)
+- MySQL Server (Tested with version 8.x)

 ## To run